emilydong001/DH110/Assignments/Assignment07.md

 # Assignment07: High-Fidelity Prototype

-## Project Description
-The goal of this project is to increase accessibility to health information from the widely-trusted [Mayo Clinic website](https://www.mayoclinic.org/).
-The website was redesigned based on new branding guidelines for Mayo Clinic that have only been implemented in the most recent pages added to the website, such as their COVID-19

 ## Tasks Supported
 1. Using the clickable outline to navigate directly to topic of interest
 2. Back-to-top button only at the end of very long pages